pdro-lucas/Slider-X/README.md

 > Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 > Customers of all sizes and industries can use Amazon S3 to store and protect any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.

-SliderX has an interface to interact with the data in the database but you can use the API on your own.
+SliderX has an interface to interact with the data in the database but you can use only API on your own.

-### Developing

-#### Project is created with:
+#### Project created with:
 | Package                                                                    | NPM                                                                                                                              |
 | -------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------- |
 | [ExpressJS](https://github.com/expressjs/express)                          | ![Version](https://img.shields.io/npm/v/express) ![Downloads](https://img.shields.io/npm/dm/express)                             |